 The ingredients used in some micellar waters can leave a surface residue on the skin which can act as a film.
 This film can block pores and disrupt oil production, especially for those with oily skin or prone to acne.

-Because of its super popularity, you can now get micellar water in so many more different varieties that target specific skin types – for dry , and sensitive skin , and even micellar water to remove waterproof make-up .
+The good news is that because of its super popularity, you can now get micellar water in so many more different varieties that target specific skin types!
+It is now made for dry , and sensitive skin , and even micellar water to remove waterproof make-up .

 Also note that using expired micellar water doesn’t help.
 Keep it fresh!

 Does micellar water clog pores?
-It can if you are using it on its own, all the time.
+It can if you are using it on its own, all the time, particularly with the wrong formula.

 If you decide to use micellar water, make sure you choose a micellar water that is formulated for your skin type and introduce it as a part of your skincare regimen.
 Don’t just replace your entire skin care regime with it.
 If you follow this advice, you should not have any issues with clogged pores.